zhou13/nerd/README.md

 ## Introduction

-We present NeRD, a **N**eural 3D **R**eflection Symmetry **D**etector, which combines the strength of learning-based recognition and geometry-based reconstruction to accurately recover the normal direction of objects' mirror planes.
+We present NeRD, a **Ne**ural 3D **R**eflection Symmetry **D**etector, which combines the strength of learning-based recognition and geometry-based reconstruction to accurately recover the normal direction of objects' mirror planes.
 NeRD uses coarse-to-fine strategy to enumerate the symmetry planes and then find the best ones by building 3D cost volumes to examine the intra-image pixel correspondence from the symmetry.

 ## Qualitative Measures